QuantEcon/lecture-python-advanced/source/rst/von_neumann_model.rst

 The corresponding price vector :math:`p_0` is the *optimal price vector*.

-Evidently, the criterion functions in *technological expansion* problem and the *economical expansion problem* are both linearly homogeneous, so the optimality of :math:`x_0` and :math:`p_0` are defined only up to a positive scale factor.
+Because the criterion functions in the *technological expansion* problem and the *economical expansion problem* are both linearly homogeneous, the optimality of :math:`x_0` and :math:`p_0` are defined only up to a positive scale factor.

-For simplicity (and to emphasize a close connection to zero-sum games), in the following, we normalize both vectors :math:`x_0` and :math:`p_0` to have unit length.
+For convenience (and to emphasize a close connection to zero-sum games),  we normalize both vectors :math:`x_0` and :math:`p_0` to have unit length.

 A standard duality argument (see Lemma 9.4. in (Gale, 1960) :cite:`gale1989theory`) implies that under Assumptions I and II, :math:`\beta_0\leq \alpha_0`.

-But in the other direction, that is :math:`\beta_0\geq \alpha_0`, Assumptions I and II are not sufficient.
+But to deduce that :math:`\beta_0\geq \alpha_0`,
+Assumptions I and II are not sufficient.

-Nevertheless, von Neumann :cite:`von1937uber` proved the following remarkable “duality-type” result connecting TEP and EEP.
+Therefore, von Neumann :cite:`von1937uber`  went on to prove the following remarkable “duality” result that connects TEP and EEP.

-**Theorem 1 (von Neumann):** If the economy :math:`(A,B)` satisfies Assumptions I and II, then there exists a set :math:`\left(\gamma^{*}, x_0, p_0\right)`, where :math:`\gamma^{*}\in[\beta_0, \alpha_0]\subset\mathbb{R}`, :math:`x_0>0`
+**Theorem 1 (von Neumann):** If the economy :math:`(A,B)` satisfies Assumptions I and II, then there exist :math:`\left(\gamma^{*}, x_0, p_0\right)`, where :math:`\gamma^{*}\in[\beta_0, \alpha_0]\subset\mathbb{R}`, :math:`x_0>0`
-is an :math:`m`-vector, :math:`p_0>0` is an :math:`n`-vector and the
+is an :math:`m`-vector, :math:`p_0>0` is an :math:`n`-vector, and the
-following holds true
+following arbitrage true

 .. math::